These candida diet pumpkin cookies are soft, fudgy and perfectly sweet. They make the perfect snack or dessert while on a candida diet.

 Bake for 8 - 10 minutes.
 Let cool and enjoy!
 I find these are best stored and enjoyed straight from the fridge.

-*If you aren't following a sugar-free/anti-candida diet, you can substitute coconut sugar or another granulated sugar here.
+*If you are NOT following a sugar-free/anti-candida diet, you can substitute coconut sugar or another granulated sugar here.

 **Option to use stevia sweetened chocolate chips for a candida diet or your favorite chocolate chips for all other diets.